-(The serious seed grower has used 4-foot fluorescent lamps for gentle light that approximates sunlight.
+(The serious cactus seed grower has used 4-foot fluorescent lamps for gentle light that approximates dappled sunlight.
 A few years ago I tested my fluorescent tubes vs the newly available LED lamps, made to look like fluorescents, for growing from seeds.
 There was no significant difference that I could see.
+Actually, I thought the LED seedlings looked better.
 I pitched all my fluorescents and now use LEDs exclusively.
-The main advantage is that the LEDs are much cooler than fluorescents since LEDs require no ballast.)
+The main advantage is that the LEDs are much cooler than fluorescents since LEDs require no ballast.
+Ballasts give off lots of (waste!! )heat.)